 Time to Talk Day means a lot to me as I really do hope one day mental health won't have a horrible stigma to it."

-Hannah www.seemescotland.org/movement-for-change/campaigns/time-to-talk/
+Hannah

-- Time to Talk Day 2020 is on Thursday 6 February. - We all have mental health, and any of us could struggle. - It's a chance for all of us to talk about mental health, to listen, to change lives. - Having a conversation about mental health doesn't have to be awkward.
-Choose to talk this Time to Talk Day.
+- Time to Talk Day 2021 is on Thursday 4 February. - We all have mental health and any of us could struggle with it, which is why talking about mental health is so important. - It's a chance for all of us to open up to mental health - to talk, to listen, to change lives. - A small conversation about mental health has the power to make a big difference. - Let's start talking.